 Amniocentesis is an outpatient procedure, meaning you do not have to stay in the hospital.

-- Firstly, the doctor performs an ultrasound of your abdomen to check the exact location of the uterus.
+- Firstly, the doctor performs an ultrasound of your abdomen to check the exact fetal status, liquor volume, placental location, and to map the location where the needle is to be inserted.

 - A special gel is applied, and a small device known as an ultrasound transducer is used to get the baby’s image on the monitor (6).